-"If you are an Audi owner who has been affected by the VW Emissions Scandal then read our quick guide on what to do next to claim for compensation..."
+"If you are an Audi owner who has been affected by the VW Emissions Scandal, read our quick guide on what The next steps are for claiming compensation...""

-Their slogan "vorsprung durch technik" is usually translated into English as "progress through technology".
-Sadly, though, they are at the heart of this monumental scandal in more ways than one.
-It has been widely reported that it was engineers and management from Audi who were the brains behind the so-called "defeat device" technology, and some of the senior figures in charge at the time of the use of the technology had come from Audi as well.
+Audi's slogan "vorsprung durch technik" translates into English as "progress through technology".
+It's disappointing to see that a trusted and popular brand is at the heart of the emissions scandal in more ways than one.
+It has been widely reported that it was engineers and management from Audi who developed the "defeat device" technology.
+Some of the senior figures in charge at the time of the use of the technology had come from Audi as well.

 - Audi A1

 - Audi A5 (2008-2015)